MECHEDDAL-Hani/PFE-code/README.md

 ```

-and now we test different queries, just for sure its correct
+and now we test different queries, just to make sure its correct

 - first with command line